 - Hon.
 David V. Herriford, Judge of the Superior Court of Los Angeles County

 - Hon.
 James P. Madden, Commissioner of the Superior Court of Santa Clara County

 - Hon.
 J. Kent O’Mara, Referee of the Superior Court of Yolo County

 - Ms. Stephanie Saracco-Reed, Court Operations Manager, Superior Court of San Diego County

-- Ms. Leslie Witten-Rood, Court Operations Manager, California Office of Traffic Safety
+- Ms. Leslie Witten-Rood, Assistant Director, California Office of Traffic Safety

 The Traffic Advisory Committee was created in 1995 and works toward improving the administration of justice in the adjudication of traffic and bail-forfeitable offenses; identifies policy issues and recommends rules and model procedures that will make the handling of traffic and bail-forfeitable offenses more consistent statewide.